vespian/inventory_tool/README.md

 The location of the inventory data is done basing on inventory's script name, current working directory and a constant "data/inventory" path.
-For example, if the script is named *production-inventory.py*, it resides in repos main direcotory */home/user/playbooks/*, then it will assume that inventory data resides in */home/user/playbooks/data/inventory/production-inventory.yml* file.
+For example, if the script is named *production-inventory.py*, it resides in repos main directory */home/user/playbooks/*, then it will assume that inventory data resides in */home/user/playbooks/data/inventory/production-inventory.yml* file.

 As mentioned earlier, the script also stores some configuration options: